White House, Democrats 'miles apart' over coronavirus aid package, Pelosi says

 Trump has pledged to pursue a permanent cut to the payroll taxes, but without legislation, those payments will still be required by the delayed due date.

 Some of his proposals are expected to face legal challenges.
-The Constitution gives Congress the power of federal spending, meaning that Trump does not have the legal authority to issue executive orders allocating how much money should be spent on the pandemic.
+Critics say the Constitution gives Congress the power of federal spending, meaning that Trump does not have the legal authority to issue executive orders allocating how much money should be spent on the pandemic.

 CLICK HERE TO GET THE FOX NEWS APP